-To consider and, if thought fit, pass the following resolution as an ordinary resolution:
+To consider and, if thought fit, pass each of the following resolutions as an ordinary resolution:

-1. THAT Ms Kate Spargo, who retires in accordance with Article 71 of the Company's Constitution and, being eligible, offers herself for re-election, is re-elected as a director of the Company.
+- THAT Dr Jane Wilson, who retires in accordance with Article 71 of the Company's Constitution and, being eligible, offers herself for re-election, is re-elected as a director of the Company. - 2.
+THAT Dr Philip Dubois, who retires in accordance with Article 71 of the Company's Constitution and, being eligible, offers himself for re-election, is re-elected as a director of the Company.